JScott/canon/README.md

 2. Be able to define what qualifies as valid input.
 For input x, what is it required to ```respond_to?``` within method m.
 3. Be able to define what qualifies as valid output.
 For output y from method m, what will it be expected to ```respond_to?``` from creation until it is reaped by the garbage collection valkyries.

-_Together, these define a program to assert its identity: the collection of canonical method signatures and object interactions that state "This is what I am, and how I operate."_
+_Together, these allow a program to assert its identity: the collection of canonical method signatures and object interactions that state "This is what I am, and how I operate."_

 Notes
 -----